 Merriam-Webster’s Collegiate Dictionary.
-This is the dictionary most often used by copy editors at magazines and books, for its careful lexicography and usage notes.
+This is the dictionary often used by copy editors at magazines and publishing houses, for its careful lexicography and usage notes.
 If you are publishing professionally, it’s good to be in sync with your editors, so ask if this is their dictionary of first reference.
 (When I worked in newspapers, Webster’s New World Dictionary was the dictionary of choice because it tended to add terms more rapidly.
 But most literary types prefer the other dictionaries listed here.)
 MW also has a good online dictionary for instant answers.

 Random House Unabridged Dictionary.
-If you’ve got a huge budget and a big bookshelf, this is a wonderful dictionary to have in addition to MW 11.
+If you’ve got a huge budget and a big bookshelf, this is a wonderful dictionary to add to the first two.

 Oxford English Dictionary.
 If you’ve got an even huger budget and a bigger bookshelf, go for this 20+ volume dictionary, which includes citations all the way back to Beowulf.
 This is one for real dictionary snobs: The citations go back as far as the dictionary researchers can trace a word, so you can see how Chaucer, Shakespeare, and Mark Twain used it.
 It has even been the subject of a bestseller, The Madman and the Dictionary, by Simon Winchester.
 Many libraries make their print and digital copies of the OED available to cardholders, so you may want to check with one in your area.
 (Oxford also publishes smaller dictionaries, which are reputable, but not usually preferred by American publishers.)